Professional email sign-offs: Best closing lines

 Sign-offs for informal business emails

 Not all professional emails are formal – sometimes you are emailing coworkers you know well or longtime clients with whom you have a friendly relationship, for instance.
-If you are conducting less formal business, a less formal sign-off is also appropriate.
 Here are some casual email endings that are still safe for work:

 1. Best